 a.
 Establish data roles and responsibilities across the organization

 It is commonly perceived that ensuring data quality at enterprise-level requires the involvement or buy-in of top-level management.
-The truth is, more than just involving certain individuals in siloed environments, you need to hire people in the existing processes, and make people responsible for attaining and improving data quality – from top-level management to operational staff.
+The truth is, more than just involving certain individuals in siloed environments, you need to hire people in the existing processes, and clearly define roles and responsibilities for attaining and improving data quality at every level – from top management to operational staff.

 What does it look like?